The Norms of India: How to Travel Confidently Among Different Cultural Norms

-With a staff that hails from all over the world, the water cooler talk at Nomadic Expeditions is fascinating.
-Whether it’s holiday traditions, customs or cultural norms, it’s always eye-opening.
-For instance, did you know in India people bargain everywhere—even on the price of the eggs in the grocery store?
+In India people bargain everywhere—even on the price of the eggs in the grocery store.
 Here in America, prices are typically fixed, but everything is negotiable in India.
 Since the left hand is considered unclean (don’t offer it or accept anything with your left), we’re sharing a few tips to keep you on the right side of India’s cultural norms.

-It may look a bit like the one appropriated by the Nazi party, but that’s where the similarities end.
-The symbol first originated in Neolithic Asia, and depicted the movement of the sun.
+You may see what looks like a swastika in different places throughout India.
+Rest assured it was appropriated by the Nazi party, and by far outdates it.
+The symbol first originated in Neolithic Asia and depicted the movement of the sun.
 In Hinduism, the sun is worshipped as a God.
 In Buddhism, the swastika is a symbol of “good fortune” and the eternal wheel of Dharma.
 In Jainism, it is the symbol for Suparshvanatha, the 7th out of the 24 spiritual guides.
-In fact, the swastika is possibly the oldest known symbol to humanity and is said to be found in various regions of Asia and Africa from periods that are just after the last ice age going back to 10-12,000 years.
+In fact, the swastika is possibly the oldest known symbol of humanity and is said to be found in various regions of Asia and Africa from periods that are just after the last ice age going back to 10-12,000 years.

-It’s more than just a sign of respect; it’s rooted in practical reasoning too, as footwear carries dirt and other impurities.
-It’s also important because cleanliness is revered here, and considered Godliness
+It’s more than just a sign of respect.
+Leaving shoes at the door is rooted in practical reasoning too, as footwear carries dirt and other impurities.
+It’s also important because cleanliness is revered here, and considered Godliness.

 Hinduism believes the right hand to be the dominant hand to carry out all auspicious activities and the left hand to carry out all activities pertaining to one’s personal hygiene.
 For the same reason, a huge majority of Indians are also accustomed to writing and eating with the right hand, and therefore in places of worship, one must accept or offer any holy alms with their right hand cupped over their left.